AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-data-rechecks.md

 * `monthly` - recheck occurs post-9pm Friday update every four weeks for your declared timezone
 * `once` - occurs only in the next update (a one-off refresh)

-As update times are correlated to how much data needs to be synced, Adobe recommends choosing a `daily`, `weekly`, or `monthly` recheck instead of every update.
+As update times are correlated to how much data needs to be synced, [!DNL Adobe] recommends choosing a `daily`, `weekly`, or `monthly` recheck instead of every update.

 ## Managing recheck frequencies {#manage}